 After Extraction of Wisdom Teeth

 In most cases, the removal of wisdom teeth is performed under IV sedation or general anesthesia with local anesthesia.
 These options, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
 Somtimes, sutures are used to close the surgical sites.
 To help control bleeding bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you meet discharge criteria.
 Upon discharge your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week.
-If you have any questions, please do not hesitate to call us at Eisenhower Location Phone Number 912-354-1515.
+If you have any questions, please do not hesitate to call us at Savannah Location Phone Number 912-354-1515.

 Damage to Sensory Nerve: